cockroachlabs-field/cockroachdb-multiregion-k3s-ciliumcni-azure/README.md

 This solution will deliver the following requirements.

-- Deploy a Multi Region CockroachDB solution in either one or more cloud providers.
+- Deploy a Multi Region CockroachDB solution in Azure.
-- Two regions in Kubernetes and on Virtual Machines.
+- Three regions in Kubernetes.
-- Implement split node certificates.
-- Implement pgpool and/or pgbouncer.
-- Attach an application to the application.
+- Cilium will be deployed as the Kubernetes Container Network Interface (CNI)

 ## Prerequisites